Coaching Last Planner® System to a Luxury Condominium Project as the Beginning of their Lean Journey

 Our engagement began at the completion of DD phase, we needed a way to quickly get the team up to speed on lean thinking and to implement Last Planner® System.
 Neither the designers nor the builders were familiar with lean thinking, so we also needed to build a common understanding of lean concepts and practices.

 We first met with the owner for an introduction to lean methods and for a high-level visioning session.
 This served as a way to map out the lean design and construction space and help challenge them to think of long-range goals.
 We also agreed on an approach for the condo project and defined stakeholders and milestones.

 We began work with the project team with a lean bootcamp.
 The first day of the bootcamp covered a range of topics intended to bring the team to a shared level of knowledge and an understanding of expected behaviors.
-This included: